texmacs/notes/README.md

 Once the repository is pushed on github it becomes visible.

+**To contribute:**
+It is necessary to perform a few actions using the terminal.
+The sequence is fork-clone-modify-add-commit-push- and finally make a pull request; people that use git are familiar with these commands.
+Here are some hints for those that are using git for the first time (a basic tutorial is available at https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/).

+  * fork the repository (it can be done through the web interface)
+  * clone it locally (within a suitable directory execute the command `git clone https://github.com/texmacs/notes.git`: a subdirectory named `notes` will appear, where you will be able to work on the files)
+  * make your modifications
+  * add the modified files to git (command `git add`)
+  * commit with `git commit`
+    * the first time you do this, git will ask you to set your identity with the commands `git config --global user.email` and `git config --global user.name`
+    * the `--global` switch can be omitted; in this case the identity will be set for the current repository only
+  * push the modifications to your forked repository using `git push`
+    * git asks for username and password
+  * now you can make a pull request through the web interface, at `https://github.com/texmacs/notes/pulls` (green button `New pull request`).
+    * The web interface gives further helpful hints.
+Follow the link `compare across forks` above the pulldown menus to have them show forks, from which you can select yours.
-**To contribute:** Clone the repository.
-Make your modifications (typically add new articles in the `src/`directory and modify accordingly `index.tm`).
-Make a pull request on github to ask the maintainers to integrated your changes into the public repository.
+  * The pull request on github asks the maintainers to integrate your changes into the public repository.

+**To keep your fork up to date:**
+  * Configure the upstream remote repository with `git remote add upstream https://github.com/texmacs/notes.git` (instructions at https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork)
+  * follow the steps at https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/syncing-a-fork, that is:
+    * make sure you are working on the branch you want to work on (e.g. `git checkout main`, where git might answer you
+    ```
+    Already on 'main'
+    Your branch is up to date with 'origin/main'.
+    ```
+    )
+    * fetch upstream
+    * merge upstream/main
+    * push

+Typically it should just be necessary to modify or add to only the `.tm` sources in the src/directory---and modify accordingly index.tm.
+The html files are then generated automatically after the pull request is merged.
 Once the changes are pulled in they will become immediately publicly visible on the website.

 Enjoy TeXmacs!